music dictionary : As - As

 Ascendenza(Italian f.) ancestry

-ascender(Spanish) promote, go up, ascend, come to, amount to, be promoted
+ascender(Spanish) to promote, to go up, to rise, to ascend, to come to, to amount to, to be promoted, to climb (stairs, mountain)

 Ascendinga term applied in music to describe a rising melodic line, that is one rising in pitch